Andreeva-Aleksandra/Aleksadra_Andreeva/README.md

-- 👋 Hi, I’m @Laniakea83
+- 👋 Hi, I’m Aleksandra Andreeva (@Laniakea83)
-- 👀 I’m interested in IT
+- 👀 I’m interested in IT and design
-- 🌱 I’m currently learning Quality Assurence manual engeneeting
+- 🌱 I’m currently studying the QA
-- 📫 How to reach me - via skype and sms
+- 📫 How to reach me - via Slack

 <!---
 Laniakea83/Laniakea83 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.